 Be aware that Luxembourg retail banks do not send emails.
-To communicate with their customers, they instead send letters by post and communicate via their ‘e-banking’ platforms, or call their customers using an account manager known to them.
+To communicate with their customers, instead, they send letters by post and communicate via their ‘e-banking’ platforms, or call their customers using an account manager known to them.

-Do not open spam unless you are sure an email flagged as spam is actually legitimate.
+Do not open spam unless you are sure an email flagged as spam is legitimate.
 Under no circumstances respond to spam.
 That will confirm to the sender that your email address is valid.

 A legitimate correspondent who knew your email address would have your identifying information and use it to address you as appropriate.

 Handle this type of email with great care.
-If the email contains any of the elements detailed in the sections below, do not respond.
+If the email contains any of the elements (detailed in the sections below), do not respond.

 If the email does not address you by name and it contains a link, it is very probably trying to lure you to a malicious website (phishing or infection by malicious code exploiting technical vulnerabilities).
 Whatever you do, do not click on that link.
 (See: Email – best practices).

 If the email does not address you by name and it includes an attachment, it is very probably an attempt to infect your machine with malware.
 Any type of file could include malicious code.
 Whatever you do, do not open the file.
-A lot of social engineering type attacks operate based on infected files attached to emails exploiting human vulnerabilities.
+A lot of social engineering type of attacks operate based on infected files attached to emails exploiting human vulnerabilities.
 (See: Email – best practices)